thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 jbang run camel-client/app/GrpcCamelClient.java
 ```

-Output would look like below once the client connects to the server
+Output would look like below

 <img width="2649" height="1255" alt="image" src="https://github.com/user-attachments/assets/e5b82360-59e2-4e34-a89d-c29777929849" />

-#### grpcui client
+### grpcui client

-To install the gRPC UI follow the instruction from the [gRPCUI git repo](https://github.com/fullstorydev/grpcui).
-with the gRPCUI executable we can use below command to connect to the server.
+To install the gRPC UI follow the instruction from the [gRPCUI git repo](https://github.com/fullstorydev/grpcui). with the gRPCUI executable we can use below command to connect to the server.

 ```sh
 grpcui --plaintext localhost:9090
 ```

-- Once the client is connected the UI looks like below listing the service.
+Once the client is connected the UI looks like below listing the service.

 <img width="1642" height="1609" alt="image" src="https://github.com/user-attachments/assets/7b2bc50d-b43b-4f67-a331-26cc4ee90138" />